Reading time: 5 min.

 Hybrid flowers Exhibit !

-There is one good reason to wait for spring! 🙂
+Here is one good reason to wait for spring!

 April is that time of the year when the land erupts in an explosion of colours.
 The bulbs slowly come to life under the tickling of the sun.
 Warmth, glow and vibration return, and go deep into your soul.
 Winter is over.

-So we were in Amsterdam for a few days, and went to the small town of Lisse one morning.
+So we are in Amsterdam for a few days, and head to the small town of Lisse one morning.

-There is something pretty wonderful about following the sweet scent of daffodils, hyacinths, roses, carnations, irises, lilies and tulips, through the trees, and in the same time be greeted with an ocean of green combined with all the colours in the world, in a perfect landscape architecture!
+There is something pretty wonderful about following the sweet scent of daffodils, hyacinths, roses, carnations, irises, lilies and tulips, through the trees, and in the same time be greeted with an ocean of green, in a perfect landscape architecture!

 We are wandering from the Tulpomania, to the Historical Garden to learn the story of 400 years of tulip cultivation in Holland.
 Take pictures.